lizardbeans/diy-iidx/README.md

 * 9 Omron D2MV-01-1C3 (50gr.) microswitch
 * Jumper wires
 * Crimp connectors
-* 400pin breadboard
+* 400pin breadboard/protobar

 ## Part List / Building Materials

-Most of these parts should be CNC cut or laser cut (which expensive).
+Most of these parts should be CNC cut or laser cut (which is expensive).
 You can also use a cardboard box or wood MDF planks.
 I used clear acrylic because it's cheaper, also using only one thickness will make it even less expensive.

 **Main mounting plate**
 * 3 or 5mm Black/Clear Acrylic with holes for button pad and disc encoder, also screw holes.
-I used 5mm clear acrylic, but I found out it's better to use 3mm black acrylic fr the DJDAO FPS look.
+I used 5mm clear acrylic, but I found out it's better to use 3mm black acrylic for the DJDAO FPS look.

 **Button pads**
 * 5mm Clear acrylic with holes for buttons and encoders.
 Black looks way better, I used clear.